 What Nutrients Does Feta Cheese Have?

-Feta cheese is packed with nutrients.1 It contains fats, protein, carbohydrates, calcium, sodium, phosphorus, vitamin B12, selenium, zinc, vitamin B6, riboflavin, vitamin A, vitamin, K,
+Feta cheese is packed with nutrients.1 It contains fats, protein, carbohydrates, calcium, sodium, phosphorus, vitamin B12, selenium, zinc, vitamin B6, riboflavin, vitamin A, vitamin, K, iron, magnesium, pantothenic acid, and folate.
+Its fat and calorie content is much lower than that of cheeses like parmesan and cheddar.
+And its calcium and vitamin B content is higher than that of cheeses like mozzarella, cottage cheese, goat cheese, and ricotta.

 What Are The Health Benefits Of Feta Cheese?